ARTICLE I - MEMBERSHIP

 ARTICLE VI - REPRESENTATIVES ON THE EXECUTIVE COUNCIL

 Section 1.
 LMEA Active Members in good standing shall elect their representatives and alternates to the Executive Council for a period of two years, on a rotating basis.
-Elections, by secret ballot, shall be in May and the Representatives shall take their seats in the June meeting of the Executive Council.
+Elections, by secret ballot, from open nominations, with one-person one-vote principle, and majority of votes wins, shall be in May and the Representatives shall take their seats in the June meeting of the Executive Council.